 After taking a course with RTI, you must attend at a DriveTest centre simply to upgrade your licence within 6 months of your test date with RTI.
 After 6 months, your results will expire.
 You do not need to bring your certificate or any paperwork other than personal identification, as RTI has already input your results into the Ministry of Transportation licensing system, and a clerk at DriveTest will be able to view those results.
 Please refer to Licensing for further information on remaining riding restrictions for the M2 licence.

-The M2 Course is currently offered at our Bowmanville, Central North York, Guelph, East North York, Oakville, Orillia, Ottawa, St. Catharines and Toronto locations on weekends.
+The M2 Course is currently offered at our Bowmanville, Guelph, North York, Oakville, Orillia, Ottawa, Scarborough, St. Catharines and Toronto locations on weekends.

 For those unable to take the M2 Course on weekends, we offer a Monday – Thursday Evening course in Oakville, and a Monday + Tuesday daytime course in Toronto.

-We offer the M2L course at our Central North York and Toronto locations.
+We offer the M2L course at our Scarborough and Toronto locations.